2nd WEAR Dataset Challenge

 Goal of the Challenge

-The First WEAR Dataset Challenge is a Human Activity Recognition prediction challenge based on the inertial data of the original WEAR dataset [1] publication.
+The 2nd WEAR Dataset Challenge is a Human Activity Recognition prediction challenge based on the inertial data of the WEAR dataset.
+The challenge will be again part of the HASCA Workshop at UbiComp/ ISWC 2025.

-To be part of the final ranking, participants will be required to submit a detailed paper to the HASCA workshop.
-The paper should contain technical description of the processing pipeline, the algorithms and the results achieved during the original WEAR dataset.
+To be part of the final ranking and eligible for prices, participants will be required to submit a technical report to the HASCA workshop.
+The paper should contain technical description of the processing pipeline, the algorithms and the results achieved using the original WEAR dataset.
+An example of a technical report can be found here winners of last year's challenge.
 Submissions must follow the HASCA format (see below for more details).

 About the WEAR Dataset